-Renowned for its wild afternoon parties that begin at around 3 or 4pm, La Folie Douce pumps out some thumping bass that you will probably hear as you ski the surrounding areas.
+Renowned for its wild afternoon parties that begin at around 3pm or 4pm, La Folie Douce pumps out some thumping bass that you will probably hear as you ski the surrounding areas.
 The large wooden tables are there to be danced on, while bartenders spray champagne over the crowd.
 A live saxophonist also adds to the jazz of the place.

 This infamous black run has been used for many slalom races, but the average punter will probably be wishing they hadn’t taken that left turn.
-Combining sheet ice and a nearly vertical drop, this run is an enormous challenge, and chances are at least people on it are wondering how to get themselves out of this pickle, and whether or not it’s easier to go down bottom first.
+Combining sheet ice and a nearly vertical drop, this run is an enormous challenge, and chances are people on it are wondering how to get themselves out of this pickle, and whether or not it’s easier to go down bottom first.

-When the sun’s beating down on you and the snow is becoming slushy, you are fully excused from skiing to go and lounge on the comfy seating and deckchairs and the lap up the sun on the terrace of Ouilllette Plage.
-During the warmer months, barbecues are held here, too.
+When the sun’s beating down on you and the snow is becoming slushy, you are fully excused from skiing to go and lounge on the comfy seating and deck chairs and the lap up the sun on the terrace of Ouilllette Plage.
+During the warmer months, barbecues are held here too.
 Who’d have thought you were in a ski resort?

 This is the only place to be seen after dark; the club is famous for its frivolous parties and for hosting a long list of celebs.
-With bottles of Bollinger everywhere and a young crowd, you’re bound to have a great time; just make sure you don’t miss the next morning’s skiing because of it!
+With bottles of Bollinger everywhere and a young crowd, you’re bound to have a great time – just make sure you don’t miss the next morning’s skiing because of it!

 If you see yourself as a pro skier or boarder, why not test this out in the snow park?
 Whether you’re nailing your first 180 or practising for the X-Games, Val has a great park with features for beginners, intermediates and experts, so have some fun on these jumps, rails and boxes.